takinabradley/Wes-Bos-CSS-Grid/readme.md

 - You'll always have one more track than you'll have columns/rows

 - devtools displays explicit tracks, implicit tracks, grid edge, and gaps differently.

+## 05 CSS Grid Implicit vs Explicit Tracks

+- If you create tracks, they'll be marked as such (explict)

+- If you didn't, and there is no room for elements that are supposed to fit in the grid, the browser will create implicit tracks.

+- `grid-auto-rows`/`grid-auto-columns` allows you to define how implicit rows and columns should be sized.